Table of contents

 How about the frameworks?

 The first thing I’d like to understand is why frameworks are worried about testing.
-Let’s see Laravel, a very popular framework for web artisans what they say about testing
+Let’s see what Laravel, a very popular framework for web artisans, says about testing:

 “Laravel is built with testing in mind.
 In fact, support for testing with PHPUnit is included out of the box” (Laravel’s website)